-- Market Risk has decreased as a result of a reduction in spread risk and currency risk offset by increases in interest rate risk and concentration risk. - Counterparty Default Risk has reduced since last year due to a fall in counterparty exposures. - Non-Life underwriting risk has decreased as a result of a fall in both earned premium and technical provision exposure as the portfolio runs off.
-This is offset by an increase in lapse risk as SISE has expected gross future premium. - Health Risk has decreased as the business runs off.
-This is expected due to the short-tailed nature of this risk. - Operational Risk has decreased in-line with falls in all other components mentioned above.
+- Market Risk has increased as a result of an increase in spread risk, currency risk, interest rate risk and concentration risk. - Counterparty Default Risk has decreased from 2022 as a result of a fall in counterparty exposures.
+In addition, Type 2 exposures have reduced to nil in 2023 although this is offset by including receivables from SIBL within exposure calculations. - Non-Life underwriting risk has decreased as a result of a fall in both earned premium and technical provision exposure as the portfolio runs off.
+There is further decrease in Lapse Risk from \$0.2m to nil, as SISE no longer has any expected gross future premiums. - Health Risk has increased due to updated SII mappings. - Operational Risk has decreased in-line with decrease to the Basic SCR resulting from the main components mentioned above.